haeramkeem/k8s-baremetal/K8s-Exerci c97d9/2 Structur 38f03.md

         - But, **Namespace** is just logical isolation; It’s quite different from physical isolation in several ways, such as *security perspective*
     - By default, all the resources have *default namespace*
     - But other namespaces are exists in Kubernetes, such as *kube-system*, which is a group of pods related to the Kubernetes system
+    - All the names in the namespace have to be unique; but they don’t have to be unique across the namespaces
+    - U can only set a namespace to the *namespaced objects* (such as Deployments, Services, *etc*) → U can’t set a namespace to the *cluster-wide objects* (such as Node, *etc*)
 3. Volume
     - **Volume** provides the filesystem directory for each pod
     - By default, *temporary* volume is assigned to each pod